- Benefits of the Renegade Row

 - Get into a half kneeling position and perform a single arm bottoms-up kettlebell press.

-- Maintain proper alignment the entire time.
-Your spine should remain in a neutral position, your pelvis and torso should remain level (think of them as a canister, and your body should not rotate at all.
+- Your pelvis and torso should remain level (think of them as a canister, and your body should not rotate at all.

 - Press the kettlebell by engaging your delts (of course other muscles are assisting but the delts are the prime movers) and extending your elbow, not by shrugging your shoulder.
 Your bicep should be in close proximity to your ear.